JaroslavHolecek/MatchDraw/README.md

 ## Philosphy
 I want to everybody can organize some nice tournament for their friends.
 Sit at the table/computer during whole event is not an activity corresponding to the 21st century.
-This is core package used in my other projekt AdminisTournament to do this monotone and boring process for you.
+This is core package used in my other project AdminisTournament to do this monotone and boring process for you.
 Usage is free as a lot of active poeple have not enough money or time for licencing "nonsense".
-If you have enough money and this tool was usefull for you - it make me happy if you make some contribution (see below)
+If you have enough money and this tool was useful for you - it make me happy if you make some contribution (see below)

 ## Contribution
 You can contribute to project and/or make author happy via

  * find bugs and/or improvements
  * propose new tournament types
- * invite me ( holecek.jaroslav@email.cz ) to your tournament - I like to play everything or just meet new poeple :-)
+ * invite me ( holecek.jaroslav@email.cz ) to your tournament - I like to play everything or just meet new people :-)
  * send some money via
     - paypal: https://paypal.me/JaroslavHolecek
     - bank (czk): 2200378568 / 2010  VS: 03170022